 Increasing energy costs and falling wages means more and more UK households are struggling to pay their energy bills, particularly in winter when heating costs increase exponentially – around 4 million households are currently in debt with their energy supplier, and an estimated 2.4 million are currently considered to be living in fuel poverty.

 There are a number of government schemes in place to help vulnerable energy customers, particularly the elderly, who not only feel the effects of cold more profoundly, but often have less money to spend on energy and other household bills.
+Customers in this position are most likely to fall into fuel poverty.

 The warm home discount is one such scheme, here’s all you need to know about it, including who offers it, how its paid, and who its paid to.